-- 2.14 Agrarian conditions in India have further deteriorated for the broad mass of the poor and middle peasants and agricultural labourers in the last three years.
+- 2.14 Agrarian conditions in rural India have further deteriorated for the broad mass of the poor and middle peasants and rural agricultural workers in the last three years.
 The long-term slowdown of agricultural growth continued and per capita food grain availability remained stagnant.
 Public investment in capital formation in agriculture declined as a share of agricultural GDP.
-Farmers' suicides continue in many states Maharashtra, Telangana, Andhra Pradesh, Uttar Pradesh, Madhya Pradesh, Kerala, West Bengal etc. As per National Crime Records Bureau, 11772 persons in farming and agriculture committed suicide in 2013.
-The proximate reasons for such agrarian distress is that farming is unviable and increasingly a loss-making proposition, particularly for small and marginal farmers.
-This crisis in small-peasant farm economy, marked by a sharp rise in input prices and the lack of proportionate rise in output prices -- has intensified. - 2.15 On the one hand, the prices of inputs, such as seeds, fertilisers, pesticides, power and fuel have sharply risen after 2012 due to the policies of the government.
+Farmers' suicides continue in many states Maharashtra, Telangana, West Bengal etc. As per National Crime Records Bureau, 11772 persons in farming and agriculture committed suicide in 2013.
+The proximate reason for such agrarian distress is the increasingly uneconomic nature of farming, particularly for small and marginal farmers.
+This crisis in small-peasant farm economy, marked by a sharp rise in input prices and the lack of proportionate rise in output prices has intensified. - 2.15 On the one hand, the prices of inputs, such as seeds, fertilisers, pesticides, power and fuel have sharply risen after 2012 due to the policies of the government.
 The downgrading of public agricultural research has led to an intensification of the market power of multinational and domestic corporates in seed production and distribution.
 The control of corporates over inputs for farming is growing.
 On the other hand, the sharp rise in the costs of a variety of inputs has not been compensated by corresponding increases in output prices.
 In fact, the prices of crops like tea, rubber, pepper, coconut, cotton, tur, gram and onion have either stagnated or declined.
 The fall in prices of agricultural commodities in international market has adversely affected farmers.
 Strengthening the public procurement system is one form of relief in such circumstances but the new government is determined to dismantle public procurement system and invite multi-national corporations and retail giants into farm-gate purchase.
 The sugarcane farmers are affected by failure of the state to ensure the payment of dues worth about Rs 110 billion from sugar mills.

 - 2.16 The increase in agricultural credit has been extremely skewed in favour of multinational corporations, agri-business houses and large farmers.
 Small and marginal farmers are being squeezed out of the formal credit system forcing them to depend on moneylenders.
-The indebtedness among the peasantry is growing. - 2.17 New policies on co-operative credit societies seek to undermine the foundations of India's Primary Agricultural Credit Cooperatives by converting them into "banking correspondents" of commercial banks, barring them from accepting deposits and reducing them to intermediaries between commercial banks and their customers.
-There is no comprehensive crop insurance system to cover damages due to natural calamities, price crash or crop failures. - 2.18 Landlords and big capitalist farmers have been beneficiaries of rural change under liberalisation.
+The indebtedness among the peasantry is growing. - 2.17 New policies on co-operative credit societies seek to undermine the foundations of India's Primary Agricultural Credit Cooperatives by converting them into "banking correspondents" of commercial banks, barring them from accepting deposits and reducing them to intermediaries between commercial banks and their customers. - 2.18 Landlords and big capitalist farmers have been beneficiaries of rural change under liberalisation.
 For hired wage-workers, agricultural and non-agricultural, wage rates continue to be, in absolute terms, low, and characterised by very wide regional differences and sharp gender discrimination.
 In addition, the average number of days of employment received by rural workers is abysmally low, particularly for women.
-The plight of the migrant workers is dismal and so is the condition of migrants' families in their home villages. - 2.19 The BJP government has amended the Land Acquisition Act passed by parliament in 2013 by promulgating and re-promulgating ordinances.
-These undemocratic methods are resorted to, to benefit the corporates and profiteering by real estate speculators and land mafia.
-The ordinance and amending legislation erodes the protection afforded to farmers through the consent clause and ignores the concerns of millions of people dependent on land.
-The doggedness with which the BJP government has pursued this move has exposed its anti-farmer character.
+The plight of the migrant workers is dismal and so is the condition of migrants' families in their home villages. - 2.19 The Land Acquisition Act passed by the previous parliament was amended undemocratically through an ordinance by the BJP government to promote profiteering and real estate speculation by corporates and land mafia.
+The ordinance ignores the genuine concerns of farmers and millions of people dependent on land.
+It, in fact, reinstates the most draconian elements of the colonial Land Acquisition Act of 1894.